-The Best Thing I Ever Ate so far this summer!
+Prairie Garden Summer Salad: The Best Thing I Ever Ate!

 Why?
 Fresh.
 Fresh everything.
 Freshly shelled garden peas.
 That would almost be enough.
-Young sweet garden carrots, freshly cut crisp garden beans, and gorgeous mild zephir zucchini.
+Young sweet garden carrots, freshly cut crisp garden beans and gorgeous mild zephyr zucchini.
 Luscious cherry tomatoes bursting with flavour.
 Why else?
 Crunch!
 Crunchy fresh summer garden vegetables and crunchy savory salty tasted seeds.
 And the sweet, tart dressing was definitely the crowning glory of this salad.
 A subtle little “hello”!

 When Maria and I were at The Tomato Fare, this salad made an impression.
 I had to get the recipe!
 The gal at Prairie Gardens Adventure Farms booth serving the salad promised to send it to me if I wrote and asked her for it.
 How lucky are we?
 This is a great salad and now I want to visit the farm.
 Check out their website.
 It looks like a blast for the entire family!